LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 Viewing Sessions
 ^^^^^^^^^^^^^^^^

-Sessions can be stored in any of the available datasources for your installation of Lasso 9 as well as in memory.
+Sessions can be stored in any of the available data sources for your instance of Lasso 9 Server as well as in memory.
 The default is to use an SQLite database and table to store session information.
 You can view the session information you have stored in any of the data sources by selecting the data source from the "Driver" drop-down menu and then selecting the appropriate values in the "Database" and "Sessions Table" drop-down menus if appropriate.
 (These last two